jmmoses99/Friedman/README.md

          Parallel processing is supported via the BiocParallel framework to efficiently handle large proteome-scale data sets.

  Tests can be found in tests/testthat folders.
+I used the P53_Human_Protein for tests and it should be easy to load the data after installing all packages.
+I also included other protein data sets for the user to use if they would like.